kuroei/NifRomoClient/readme.md

 ### Run Application

 * input the authentication infomation for MQTT Server at the login screen and connect the Server.
-* do the same thing at Controllor of this p-r
+* do the same thing at Controllor of this p-r.
-* then you can control the Romo robot with the Controller
+* then you can control the Romo robot with the Controller.

 ## About the Controller of this p-r